AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

 necessary to avoid unpredictable behavior depending on order of evaluation, parameter passing mechanism, or compiler optimizations.
-The expression below for ``G`` is non-deterministic due to the order in which the two calls to F are evaluated, and is therefore not legal SPARK 2014.
+The expression below for ``G`` is non-deterministic due to the order in which the two calls to F are evaluated, and is therefore not legal SPARK.

 .. code:: ada